2024 Arizona Democratic presidential primary

-The 2024 Arizona Democratic presidential primary was held on March 19, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-85 delegates to the Democratic National Convention will be allocated to presidential candidates.
-The contest was held alongside Illinois, Kansas and Ohio.
+The 2024 Arizona Democratic presidential primary was held on March 19, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside three other states.
+72 delegates to the Democratic National Convention were allocated, with 13 additional delegates.
+The closed primary was held alongside the primaries of Illinois, Kansas and Ohio.

-President Biden won in a landslide, winning every county.
+President Joe Biden won all delegates in a landslide, with Marianne Williamson, Dean Phillips, Jason Palmer and three lesser-known candidates also on the ballot.

 Candidates

-The filing deadline was December 11, 2023.
-The following candidates filed:
+The following candidates filed until December 11, 2023: